Jonish99/pands-problem-sheet/README.md

     string, F., Soni, P. and Poggi, R., 2021.
 Find index of last occurrence of a substring in a string. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/9572490/find-index-of-last-occurrence-of-a-substring-in-a-string> [Accessed 5 March 2021].

 ## plotask.py
+    A Program that uses Matplotlib to show the plots of 3 functions.
+The program has no user impurts and displays a .png file as output.

 ### References